slwu89/RcppQueues/README.md

 ## Fast Event Queues and Lookup for Discrete Event Simulation

 * This package is designed to test and prototype fast event queues as part of the MASH (Modular Analysis & Simulation for Human Health) project, found here: http://smitdave.github.io/MASH-Development/index.html
-* Initially work will focus on better implementation of Human Event Queues.
 * Source code will be in C++ taking advantage of STL data structures, and will use `RcppR6` (https://github.com/richfitz/RcppR6) to expose C++ classes as R6 objects in R.
 * Documentation may be found at: https://slwu89.github.io/RcppQueues/
+* Developer's Work Queue:
+  * Human Event Queue
+  * Human Event History
+  * ImagoQ/EggQ
+  * MBITES Mosquito History

 ## Rationale for RcppQueues